EBISPOT/EJP-Ontology/docs/Adding_new_terms.md

 # Adding new terms to EJP-RD
 ```
 ```
-### Adding Terms to the Import Files

-# Creating a New Ontology Term

 1. Navigate to the EJP-Ontology/src/ontology folder and open the ejp-rd-edit.owl file in protege

 2. To create a new term, the 'Asserted view' must be active (not the 'Inferred view').